 The people of the community were obviously correct as the town sported numerous businesses by 1912, including a hotel, three saloons, three blacksmiths, two general stores, a seed company, two drug stores, two liveries, two hardware stores, two doctors, a broom manufacturer, an undertaker, two bakeries, a restaurant, a veterinarian, a lumber company, a meat store, a lawyer, a barber, two banks — the Farmers & Merchants Trust & Savings Bank and the First National Bank, and continued to support four churches — Catholic, Christian, Methodist, and Baptist.

-In 1915, the town and area were described in the New Mexico, the Land of Opportunity, as follows:
+In 1915, the town and area were described in New Mexico, the Land of Opportunity, as follows:

 “Quay County is enjoying a marvelous development at present.
 Her natural resources are being made known to the people and settlers are flocking to make their homes within her borders.
 The Nara Visa district is receiving a large proportion of the most desirable people.
 The thousands of acres of land formerly thought to be fit for nothing but the grazing of sheep are being developed by intensive cultivation and the attendant great results are making the farmers wealthy.
 Nara Visa numbers about 600, but the population is increasing. “

 In 1920, Nara Visa, with a population of 651, was the 2nd largest community in the county, next to the county seat of Tucumcari, which was the only incorporated town in Quay County.
 Nara Visa residents voted to provide a school for the children of Nara Visa and nearby ranching communities.
-The land for a new, larger school was donated by John Burns, prominent rancher and bank president.
-J. C. Berry of Amarillo was an ideal choice as architect, for he had designed many homes and schools for Texas and Oklahoma ranchers whose needs and values were similar to those of his Nara Visa clients.
+The land for a new, larger school was donated by John Burns, prominent rancher, and bank president.
+J. C. Berry of Amarillo was an ideal choice as an architect, for he had designed many homes and schools for Texas and Oklahoma ranchers whose needs and values were similar to those of his Nara Visa clients.